-- 7.1 At Wargrave House we adopt an eclectic approach and recognise that despite the common diagnosis of autism amongst our student population, 'one size' does not fit all.
+At Wargrave House we adopt an eclectic approach and recognise that despite the common diagnosis of autism amongst our student population, 'one size' does not fit all.
 Our teaching methods are dictated by the different degrees of autism of each individual within a class.
-Within one class group there may be students who cannot tolerate peer contact and a major emphasis will be to lead them towards integration into group situations for small periods of time.
-Equally some students may make considerable demands for attention in a variety of ways.
+Within one class group there may be learners who cannot tolerate peer contact and a major emphasis will be to lead them towards integration into group situations for small periods of time.
+Equally some learners may make considerable demands for attention in a variety of ways.
 These can include aggressive, destructive or noisy behaviour or alternatively complete withdrawal and refusal to co-operate.
-Staff teams work closely to develop student's personalised support plans as required. - 7.2 In addressing this, teaching strategies need to be well-planned but flexible and need to include individual and small group work.
+Staff teams work closely to develop student's personalised support plans as required.

+In addressing this, teaching strategies need to be well-planned but flexible and need to include individual and small group work.
 Staff need to respond sensitively and creatively within each lesson.
-A situation may change dramatically if a student is suddenly unable to cope within that setting.
+A situation may change dramatically if a learner is suddenly unable to cope within that setting.
 It is often not possible to predict changes in mood.
-Triggers for behaviour patterns can be internal rather than resulting from the environment. - 7.3 Staff are encouraged to consider a full range of teaching strategies and utilise
+Triggers for behaviour patterns can be internal rather than resulting from the environment.